awsdocs/amazon-sns-developer-guide/doc_source/sns-using-identity-based-policies.md

 ## Amazon SNS ARNs<a name="SNS_ARN_Format"></a>

 For Amazon SNS, topics are the only resource type you can specify in a policy\.
-Following is the Amazon Resource Name \(ARN\) format for topics\.
+The following is the Amazon Resource Name \(ARN\) format for topics\.

 ```
 arn:aws:sns:region:account_ID:topic_name